 FLORIDA BAR OPENS NOMINATIONS FOR PRO BONO SERVICE AWARDS

-The Florida Bar has issued a call for nominations for the annual pro bono service awards, which honor lawyers, judges, law firms and associations that have contributed extraordinary pro bono service.
-The deadline for most nominations is Nov.
-1, 2018, while nominations for The Florida Bar Young Lawyers Division Pro Bono Service Award is Aug.
-31.
+The Florida Bar is asking for nominations for the annual pro bono service awards, which honor lawyers, judges, law firms and associations that have contributed extraordinary pro bono service.
+The deadline for most nominations is Oct.
+24.

 Pro bono publico means “for the public good,” and pro bono legal service is just one way that attorneys do their part to help make their communities better.

-In 2016-17, the last year reported, Florida Bar members collectively contributed more than $5.5 million to legal aid organizations and donated nearly 1.6 million hours of free legal service.
+In 2017-18, the last year reported, Florida Bar members collectively contributed more than $5.
+2 million dollars to legal aid organizations and donated 1.58 million hours of free legal service.

 Every year, in a ceremonial session of the Florida Supreme Court, more than two dozen lawyers and judges are honored by the court and The Florida Bar for the free legal assistance they have provided.
 For each of these members of The Florida Bar, as well as a law firm and a voluntary bar association, this honor underscores a professional commitment to service and acknowledges the many hours of pro bono work performed to help children, victims of human trafficking, the elderly, refugees, the poor and countless others who wouldn’t be able to afford the legal assistance they so badly need.